 We offer free laser eye surgery assessments with a member of our technical team to advise you of your suitability.
 The most common reason that prevents people from having corrective laser eye surgery is an irregular shape to the cornea (front surface of the eye) such as keratoconus or “conical cornea”.
 A free eye laser screening with a member of our technical team is a half hour assessment, it includes scanning of the front surface of your eye to carefully analysis the shape of your cornea.

 If you are found to be suitable for laser vision correction after the free screening assessment, the next step is to have a consultation with Dr David Kent at Fendalton Eye Clinic in Christchurch, this is a thorough optical and medical examination of your eyes prior to treatment.
 If you are outside of the range that can be treated with LASIK, SMILE eye laser or PRK laser surgery, Dr. Kent may be able to offer you other surgical options.

-There is no upper age limit for corrective laser eye surgery but with advancing age the chance of developing cloudiness of the natural lens called cataract increases.
+There is no upper age limit for laser vision eye surgery but with advancing age the chance of developing cloudiness of the natural lens called cataract increases.
 In practice we find that most people in their 70's have some cataract.
 If there is significant cataract formation then cataract extraction with intraocular lens implant is the best vision correction treatment.

 If you are a contact lenses wearer we request that you bring a container to put your contact lenses into so that we can conduct the computer analysis of your eyes, at the screening assessment.
-We also request that you bring your most recent pair of prescription spectacles with you to the free laser assessment.
+We also request that you bring your most recent pair of prescription spectacles with you to the free eye laser assessment.